MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagrowid-canonical-property.md

 api_type:
 - COM
 ms.assetid: 0fdcb55a-2971-4c7d-b61e-7ada2d19d0e6
 description: "Contains a unique ID for a recipient in a recipient table or status table.
-This is a temporary value that is valid for the life of the object that owns the table."
+This is a temporary value that's valid for the life of the object that owns the table."
 ---

 # PidTagRowid Canonical Property